-For over 50 years FURUNO Electric Company has enjoyed an enviable reputation for quality and reliability throughout the world.
+Since 1948, FURUNO Electric Company has enjoyed an enviable reputation for quality and reliability throughout the world.
 This dedication to excellence is furthered by our extensive global network of agents and dealers.

 Your equipment is designed and constructed to meet the rigorous demands of the marine environment.
 However, no machine can perform its intended function unless properly installed and maintained.
 Please carefully read and follow the operation and maintenance procedures set forth in this manual.